bennymaliti/AWS-Projects/Cost Optimisation for Media Streaming Platform/Readme.md

  * Amazon CloudFront
  * Amazon CloudWatch

-The completion of this project helps in gaining hands-on experience with optimising costs and resource management on AWS and helps drive cost efficiencies for organisations looking to leveraging cloud infrastructure.
+The completion of this project helps in gaining an understanding with optimising costs and resource management on AWS and helping drive cost efficiencies for organisations looking to leverage AWS cloud infrastructure.

 ## 🚀Overview
 - To analyse the existing infrastructure of the media streaming platform and identify opportunities for cost optimisation and resource management.